xuyizhou8129/ML_FPGA_PowerPrediction/README.md

 - **Visualization**: Generates plots showing how average MSE changes with the number of selected features

 ## Dataset

+**Data Source**: The dataset used in this project is derived from the [ML4Accel-Dataset](https://github.com/UT-LCA/ML4Accel-Dataset), a well-curated open-source dataset for ML-guided chip design developed at UT Austin.

 The dataset contains HLS synthesis metrics and power measurements from FPGA implementations: